Jérôme David: Second French Empire

-French Second Republic
+French Third Republic

 After a short exile in Great Britain in which he was one of the main correspondents of Louis-Napoleon, David attempted to return to politics.

 On 2 July 1871, he ran for reelection as deputy for the Gironde but was defeated.

-Strongly affected by the disappearance of his two children in 1872, and then by the death of Louis Napoleon, he seemed tempted to abandon politics.
+Strongly affected by the deaths of his two children in 1872 and 1874, and then by the death of Louis Napoleon, he seemed tempted to abandon politics.

 However, on 6 October 1874 he was elected to the general council for the canton of Langon.

 He was reelected to Parliament for Bazas on 5 March 1876, after a campaign based on defending the achievements of the Empire and denouncing the Republic.

 He sat with the Appel au peuple group.

 He supported Albert de Broglie against the 363.

 David was beaten in Langon in the municipal elections of February 1877.

 He was reelected as deputy as an official candidate on 18 October 1877.

 The Republican majority invalidated this election, but he was reelected on 7 July 1878 and continued to vote with the Bonapartists.

 He gave up the political struggle after the death of the Prince Imperial.

 He did not defend his seat in the cantonal elections of 1880 or the legislative elections of 1881.

 He died on 27 January 1882 in Langon.

 His entire fortune was a house, valued at 15,000 francs.